tzvetanmoev/core-skyscraper-1-income/docs/index.md

 This work was created for [The CORE Project](http://www.core-econ.org/).
 CORE is an open-access, interactive ebook-based course for anyone interested in learning about the economy and economics.

+For wealth inequality, you can check out our comapnion website [WIDwealth_inequality](https://tzvetanmoev.github.io/WIDwealth_inequality/).

 ## Contact

 Questions?
 Comments?
 Concerns?
 Get in touch with me Tzvetan Moev using tz.moev@gmail.com or tzvetan.moev@kcl.ac.uk